pfdubois/BridgeBidding/source/Opening.rst

 Choosing An Opening Bid
 -----------------------

-The rules are simple and depend only on your strength and shape.
+The basic rules are simple and depend only on your strength and shape.
 Choose the first bid in the following lists that applies:

 * If a preempt is appropriate, make it.
-* Open 2♣ with |22ormore| points.
+* Open 2♣ with |22ormore| points (some slightly weaker hands with great long suits are also appropriate).
 * Open 2N if you have a balanced hand with 20-21 points.
 * Open 1N if you have a balanced hand with 15-17 points.